kagg-design/woof-by-category/readme.txt

 = 2.3 =
 * Added Polylang support
+* Fixed bugs in ajax filter
 * Tested with WordPress 5.3
 * Tested with WooCommerce 3.8
-* Required PHP version is bumbed up to 5.6
+* Required minimal PHP version set to 5.6

 = 2.2.1 =
 * Fixed php warning in class-woof-by-category.php on line 371